alecritson/Placid-Statamic/Readme.md

 - Access tokens

 #### Updates / Changes
+- **v1.0.2** - Fixes issue when an API returns an array and you was unable to access its values or loop it
 - **v1.0.0** - Version 1, fixes and enhancements
 - **v0.9.2** - Refactoring and added [API](#api) methods
 - **v0.9** - Bug fixes, refactoring, added [default](#defaults) config and reusable [access tokens](#access_tokens)